tngebauer/docker-wireguard-treafik-proxy/README.md

 Make sure to map the containers config directory to your servers filesystem or a docker volume, so that the configs are persistant and easily accessible.

-Get the client config from ```config/peer1/peer1.conf```, change the remote ip and deploy them to the local machine.
-Check if you can ping the remote server.
+Get the client config from ```config/peer1/peer1.conf```, change the remote ip and deploy them to the local machine running the web services.
+Check if your local machine can ping the remote server.
 Everything else is required to be modified at the server-side.

 ## Configuring Wireguard (Server)